anthonypinter/anthonypinter.github.io/index.md

 ---
 layout: page
+title: Hello!
 ---

-# Welcome
+{{title}}

-I am a PhD student at University Colorado Boulder, studying Information Science in the College of Media, Communication and Information.
-I work with Jed Brubaker on things relating to identity in online spaces.
+I am a PhD student at University Colorado Boulder, studying [Information Science](http://www.colorado.edu/cmci/academics/information-science) in the [College of Media, Communication and Information](http://www.colorado.edu/cmci/).
+I work with [Jed Brubaker](http://www.jedbrubaker.com) on topics relating to identity in online spaces.

-I completed my bachelor and masters degrees, both in Information Science and Technology, from Penn State.
-While at Penn State, I worked with Lynette Yarger and Ben Goldman.
+I completed my bachelor and masters degrees, both in [Information Science and Technology](https://ist.psu.edu), from Penn State.
+While at Penn State, I worked with [Lynette Yarger](https://faculty.ist.psu.edu/lyarger/) on topics such as diversity in STEM education, and [Ben Goldman](https://libraries.psu.edu/directory/bmg17) on archiving and preservation of digital materials.

-When not researching, teaching, or learning, I enjoy listening to music and attending shows, and I train and compete as a high jumper.
+When not a student, I enjoy finding new music, training for and competing in track and field events, and cooking and baking.

 ## Recently I've Been..